et408/GettingCleaningDataProject/README.md

 The dataset grouped\_and\_summarized\_data is created by starting with arranged\_mean\_std\_training\_test\_data and doing the following:

 1. Grouping by subject and activity
 2. Summarizing each subject/activity group with the mean of each column (except for the subject and activity columns).
-Since there were 30 subjects, all of whom performed 6 activities, the resulting dataset has 180 rows
+Since there were 30 subjects, all of whom performed 6 activities, the resulting dataset has 180 rows.

 ##Source: